 I know promised tips on exercising directly after having a baby, but it’s important to be aware that, sometimes, your body may need you to prioritise rest in this critical first 6 week period.
 If your body needs more time to heal and repair, listen to your body, and wait a little longer before you start.

-Stage 1: Start with gentle pelvic floor squeezes
+Stage 1: Start with gentle pelvic floor squeezes (not exercises)

 Before you start thinking “is she for real?” understand that gentle contraction of the pelvic floor muscles is great to get going with early after delivery, because even if it feels like nothing is happening, the ‘thinking about squeezing’ will help to wake up the pathways from your brain to these muscles.